rovitotv/SensorCraft/README.rst

 Engineer for the Air Force.
 To get started download the
 `latest release's zip file
 <https://github.com/rovitotv/SensorCraft/releases/latest>`_  and
 unzip, then open the file "index.html" file in your browser.

+A `YouTube video has been created <https://youtu.be/C9n1bS54AIw>`_ to show students how to install SensorCraft and Enthought Canopy then run the examples.
+The video is for Mac OS X but the process for Windows and Linux is similar.

 GitHub Release